coverclock/com-diag-hazer/Hazer/txt/SARA-R5.md

 #### Set Mobile Network Operator Profile

-Mine is AT&T. Your mileage may vary.
+I use AT&T as my LTE-M MNO; your mileage may vary.

     AT+UMNOPROF=2